terraref/traitvis-webapp/README.md

 ### Download image thumbnails

-Thumbnails to be displayed under heatmap can be downloaded from the `/ua-mac/Level_2/rgb_fullfield/_thumbs/` endpoint on [Globus](https://www.globus.org/).
+Fullfield image thumbnails are available to be displayed under heatmaps.
+These thumbnails can be downloaded from the `/ua-mac/Level_2/rgb_fullfield/_thumbs/` endpoint on [Globus](https://www.globus.org/).

 These thumbs should be saved to the following path in your home directory `~/data/terraref/sites/ua-mac/Level_2/rgb_fullfield/_thumbs`.